brunt-toast/git-jump/README.md

 # brunt-toast/git-jump

-Quickly jump to any git repository on the file system.
+Quickly jump to any version-controlled repository on the file system.

 ## Requirements